Charles Manthey Winter & Colonel Jerome Ellis Goodrich, USMC (retired), Scholarships

 The Colonel Jerome Ellis Goodrich, USMC (retired), Scholarship is awarded to an undergraduate major in philosophy with academic merit and financial need, and who is a U.S. citizen.

-• Applications for these scholarships are typically due in early April and winners are honored at our annual Awards Banquet in May.
+- Applications for these scholarships are typically due in early April and winners are honored at our annual Awards Banquet in May.
 You may submit one application and be considered for both scholarships.
 However, an applicant can only receive one of these scholarships per year.
-Click HERE for the application form.
+Click HERE for the 2026 application form.
+The application deadline is Monday, April 6, 2026

-• The paper essay should be between 10-15 pages (double-spaced) in length.
-The essay file name should be: Lastname, Firstname, Larry Temkin Prize 2024 paper.
-Upload your essay HERE.
+- The paper essay should be between 10-15 pages (double-spaced) in length.
+The essay file name should be: Lastname-Firstname-LarryTemkinPrize2026 paper.
+Please include your UW email address on the paper then Upload your 2026 essay HERE.
+The application deadline is Monday, April 6, 2026

 If you have any questions about these scholarships or the essay prize, you may send an email to frontoffice@philosophy.wisc.edu.